OADA/oada-docs/rest-specs/REST-API-Examples.md

 ```

 And because the `_rev` for the resource (`ajd92mx`) has changed, the monitor
-should make a follow up request to update the resource. *Note: The monitor can
+should make a follow up request to get the changed resource. *Note: The monitor can
 issue a GET on /resources/ajd92mx or a GET to
-/bookmarks/planting/prescriptions/list/machine_1*
+/bookmarks/planting/prescriptions*

 *Draft: Version 1.0.0+*